hafizur-rahman/deep-reinforcement-learning/p1_navigation/Report.md

 | ddqn-wo-dueling |  55                |
 | ddqn-w-dueling  |  77                |

-The best performance was achieved by `DDQN` with `Dueling` network, scored 13+ in 55 episodes.
+The best performance was achieved by `DDQN` without `Dueling` network, scored 13+ in 55 episodes.

 Hyperparameter tuning for `learning rate` and `eps` helped to improve the performance.